folio-org/folio-install/kubernetes-rancher/readme.md

 ### Ingress Notes:

-Have two URLs as A Records for the three Kube nodes.<br/>
+-Have two URLs as A Records for the three Kube nodes.<br/>
-One URL is for proxying front-end and the other is for proxying Okapi traffic.<br/>
+-One URL is for proxying front-end and the other is for proxying Okapi traffic.<br/>
-The Okapi traffic URL is the URL used when building Stripes.<br/>
+-The Okapi traffic URL is the URL used when building Stripes.<br/>
-When setting up Load Balancing/Ingress, target the Service name instead of Workload name if you have specific ports you have set in the Workload.<br/>
+-When setting up Load Balancing/Ingress, target the Service name instead of Workload name if you have specific ports you have set in the Workload.<br/>
-To have default Rancher 2.0 nginx ingress be a little more smart about DNS round-robin, add annotations in Rancher 2.0 GUI Service Discovery for Okapi and Stripes:
+-To have default Rancher 2.0 nginx ingress be a little more smart about DNS round-robin, add annotations in Rancher 2.0 GUI Service Discovery for Okapi and Stripes:

 nginx.ingress.kubernetes.io/upstream-fail-timeout = 1<br/>
 nginx.ingress.kubernetes.io/upstream-max-fails = 2